legendarycode3/vending-machine-smart-contract/README.md

   * Immutable and Constant Variables.

 ****Conclusion:**** </br>
 This `Vending Machine Smart Contract` demonstrates a practical blockchain-based inventory and payment system.
-It combines secure ownership controls, transparent event logging, automated  refunds, and on-chain inventory management
+It combines secure ownership controls, transparent event logging, automated  refunds, and on-chain inventory management to create a decentralized vending machine solution.

 ## 📌 Features
 * ****Immutable Owner:**** The deployer becomes the owner permanently.